 - The Maghreb (literally “the place of the sunset” or “west”) is a term commonly used in Arabic to refer to the northernmost region of Africa containing the predominantly Arab and Muslim nations of Algeria, Libya, Mauritania, Morocco and Tunisia, along with the disputed territory of Western Sahara. ↩

 - See, for example, Craig S. Smith and Don van Natta, Jr., “Officials Fear Iraq’s Lure for Muslims in Europe,” The New York Times, Oct.
-23, 2004, and Tristan McConnell, “British and American Fighters Respond to Jihad Call in Somalia,” The Times [of London ↩
+23, 2004, and Tristan McConnell, “British and American Fighters Respond to Jihad Call in Somalia,” The Times (of London), May 23, 2009. ↩

 - See, for example, “Report: Radicalisation ‘Extremism’ & ‘Islamism’: Realities and Myths in the ‘war on terror’,” Hizb ut-Tahrir Britain website, July 12, 2007. ↩